-Belleau Wood, at the center of Trump’s alleged ‘loser’ remark, is among the most hallowed military ground
+Battlefield at the center of Trump’s alleged ‘loser’ remark is among U.S. military’s most hallowed

-Daly, already a two-time recipient of the Medal of Honor in other wars, ground his boot heels into the French countryside mud and ordered his men to attack.
+Daly, already a two-time recipient of the Medal of Honor in other wars, ground his boot heels into the French-countryside mud and ordered his men to attack.

 “Come on, you sons of bitches, do you want to live forever?” he walloped, instantly inscribing the words into Marine Corps legend.

-The nearly month-long battle for Belleau Wood, at first obscured in a flurry of fierce campaigns to close World War I before becoming a touchstone in U.S. military lore, is at the center of President Trump’s comments during a 2018 visit to the nearby American cemetery, when he called soldiers and Marines buried there “losers” and “suckers,” according to the Atlantic.
+The nearly month-long battle for Belleau Wood, at first obscured in a flurry of fierce campaigns to close World War I before becoming a touchstone in U.S. military lore, is at the center of President Trump’s comments during a 2018 visit to France, when he allegedly called soldiers and Marines buried in an American cemetery there “losers” and “suckers,” according to the Atlantic.

 Trump and the White House fiercely denied the reporting.
-A former senior administration official, however, who like others spoke on the condition of anonymity to speak candidly, confirmed to The Washington Post that the president frequently made disparaging comments about veterans and soldiers missing in action, referring to them at times as “losers.”
+A former senior administration official, however, who like others spoke on the condition of anonymity to comment candidly, confirmed to The Washington Post that the president frequently made disparaging comments about veterans and soldiers missing in action, referring to them at times as “losers.”

 The rolling verdant hills of the Aisne-Marne American Cemetery are striped with the gentle arcs of 2,289 U.S. headstones over the men buried there, mostly from the battle and larger campaign in the bloody Marne Valley.

 The cemetery there was the expected site of a Trump visit on Nov.
-10, 2018, to mark the 100th anniversary of the Armistice, which also coincided with the 243rd birthday of the Marine Corps.
+10, 2018, to mark the 100th anniversary of the armistice to end World War I, which also coincided with the 243rd birthday of the Marine Corps.

 Inclement weather grounded Trump’s helicopter, the White House said, preempting his visit.
 Other U.S. officials did attend.

-A century and a few months before then, Belleau Wood was a living nightmare of muddy and rocky terrain, bristling with lurking enemy.
+A century and a few months before then, Belleau Wood was a living nightmare of muddy and rocky terrain, bristling with lurking enemies.

 “The frowning wood, with its splintered trunks and shell-shattered branches [and] the jungle of undergrowth at the edge [was] filled with threat and menace,” Col. Albertus W. Catlin wrote in a 1919 memoir.

-The German army, replenished with men after their success on the Eastern Front, sent waves of battalions westward to drive back the Allied lines, emboldened by French and British losses.
+The German army, replenished with men after its success on the Eastern Front, sent waves of battalions westward to drive back the Allied lines, emboldened by French and British losses.
 Their offense bulldozed toward Paris, coming within about 50 miles of the French capital — close to where they reached in 1914, according to an Army history of the campaign.

 In response, U.S. commanders moved up two Army divisions to counterattack, including the 2nd Division — which had an unusual element of an attached brigade of U.S. Marines.